Our Process

 This might mean an image rendered in the latest 3D modeling software or a hand-sculpted clay model that can be scanned via computer and used to produce a full-scale version.

-Both the 3-D printer and CNC router allow us to test concepts and designs in real space then refine and perfect those designs before the first production parts are even ordered.
+Both our 3-D printers and CNC routers allow us to test concepts and designs in real space then refine and perfect those designs before the first production parts are even ordered.
 This is just one more way that technological advances in manufacturing have helped us to become faster and more efficient in what we do.

 They are the nuts and bolts of how it works.